-【Grading】Term-end examination.
+[Grading] Term-end examination.

-Theme Class number of times Description Desiles 4 Definitions of physical quantities determined from the light scattering and Review 1 viscosity measurements and the theoretical formulations of those quantities.
-Experiments in dilute 2 Disciples of the 11-14 44in a send of the control of the co polymer solutions 2 Principles of the light scattering and viscosity experiments.
+Theme Class number of times Description Review 1 Definitions of physical quantities determined from the light scattering and Review 1 viscosity measurements and the theoretical formulations of those quantities.
+Experiments in dilute 2 Dringinlag of the light goottoning and viscogity approximents polymer solutions 2 Principles of the light scattering and viscosity experiments.
 Polymer chain Static models for polymer chains: the Gaussian chain, the wormlike chain, and models and their 2 the helical wormlike chain.
 A comparison of experimental data for the statistics mean-square radius of gyration with relevant theories.
-Excluded-volume 2 Intra- and intermolecular excluded-volume effects represented by the effects Δ expansion factors and the second virial coefficient, respectively.
-Steady-state 2 A comparison of experimental data for the intrinsic viscosity and diffusion transport properties Δ coefficient with relevant theories.
-Dynamic models for polymer chains: the Rouse-Zimm spring-bead model and Dynamic properties 2 the dynamic helical wormlike chain.
+Excluded-volume 2 Intra- and intermolecular excluded-volume effects represented by the effects Z expansion factors and the second virial coefficient, respectively.
+Steady-state 2 A comparison of experimental data for the intrinsic viscosity and diffusion transport properties 2 coefficient with relevant theories.
+Dynamic models for polymer chains: the Rouse-Zimm spring-bead model and Dynamic properties es 2 the dynamic helical wormlike chain.
 A comparison of experimental data for the first cumulant of the dynamic structure factor with relevant theories.